galaxyproject/training-material/topics/sequence-analysis/tutorials/hpc-for-lsgc/tutorial.md

 ![Mycoplasma hyopneumoniae comparison example](../../images/hpc-for-lsgc/GeckoMGV01.PNG "(Left) Sequence comparison between Mycoplasma hyopneumoniae 232 and 7422.
 (Right) Zoomed-in region where the repeats of interest are located.")

-Let's extract the repeats highlighted in red (Figure 2, right) which are aligned to the position 19,610 in the query sequence and perform a multiple sequence alignment on them to check if there are any evolutionary differences.
-The sequences will be extracted from the reference (i.e. *Mycoplasma hyopneumoniae 7422*) since this is where the repeats duplicate in respect to the query sequence (notice that in Figure 2 we are selecting the ones stacked vertically).
+Let's extract the repeats highlighted in red (Figure 1, right) which are aligned to the position 19,610 in the query sequence and perform a multiple sequence alignment on them to check if there are any evolutionary differences.
+The sequences will be extracted from the reference (i.e. *Mycoplasma hyopneumoniae 7422*) since this is where the repeats duplicate in respect to the query sequence (notice that in Figure 1 we are selecting the ones stacked vertically).

 ### Extracting repeat alignments and running Multiple Sequence Alignment

 > ### {% icon hands_on %} Hands-on: Multiple Sequence Alignment of a set of repeats
-> 1. {% tool [Text reformatting with AWK](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_awk_tool/1.1.2) %} with the following parameters
+> 1. Search for the tool {% tool [Text reformatting with AWK](toolshed.g2.bx.psu.edu/repos/bgruening/text_processing/tp_awk_tool/1.1.2) %} and run it with the following parameters
 >    - {% icon param-file %} *"File to process"*: `Gecko on data 2 and 1: Alignments` (Note: if you have run the previous experiment with different parameters, make sure to select here the alignments file corresponding to the first experiment, and make sure you ran it with the same parameters!)
 >    - *"AWK Program"*: `BEGIN{FS=" "} /@\(196[0-9][0-9]/ { printf(">sequence%s%s\n", $(NF-1), $NF); getline; while(substr($0,1,1) != ">"){ if(substr($0,1,1) =="Y"){ print $2; } getline; } } ` (Paste this code into the text box)
 >